11 REASONS TO VISIT QUÉBEC CITY, QC

 Klein Venedig

-Same as in Venice, feel free to hop onto one of the gondolas sitting by the shore, which gave this quaint and picturesque neighbourhood of Bamberg its name.
+Same as in Venice, feel free to hop onto one of the gondolas sitting by the shore.
+This gave this quaint and picturesque neighbourhood of Bamberg its name.

 Klein Venedig.
 Photo by Sebastian Puskeiler on Unsplash.